Gavin Sheets Player Props: White Sox vs. Rays

 Gavin Sheets At The Plate

-- Sheets is batting .289 with two home runs and six walks.
+- Sheets has two home runs and six walks while batting .293.

-- In 15 games played this year, he has gone deep in two of them.
+- In 16 games played this year, he has hit a homer in two of them.

-- He has scored in five games this season (33.3%), but has had no multi-run games.
+- He has scored in five of 16 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.